 In addition to the rights, defenses, immunities and limitations set forth in its Guest Ticket Contract, and when not inconsistent with such Contract, Norwegian Cruise Line shall receive the benefit of all disclaimers and limitations of liability applicable to or issued by airlines, air Norwegians, motorcoaches, taxis, ground Norwegians, hotels, restaurants, tour operators or any other parties providing services pursuant to this Voucher.

-- Price: Prices for this Ground Package Program do not include food, beverages or other incidental items, fees and taxes not specified herein or in documents provided to Purchaser.
-Prices quoted are in U.S. Dollars and are those in effect at the time of printing.
-Prices are subject to change without notice.
+- Price: : Prices for this Ground Package Programme do not include food, beverages or other incidental items, fees and taxes not specified herein or in documents provided to Purchaser.
+Prices are quoted in $AUD or $NZD and will be confirmed at time of booking These fares are converted from U.S. Dollars and applicable exchange rates can change at any time prior to booking confirmation, Prices are subject to change without notice.